Peru

 Overview

-This project was a collaboration between local partners SPDA - an Environmental Law NGO, Rainforest Connection and IUCN NL in Tambopata National Reserve and its buffer zone, in South East Peru Region Madre de Dios which by far is considered the biodiversity capital of Peru.
+This project was a collaboration between local partners SPDA - an Environmental Law NGO, Rainforest Connection, and IUCN NL in Tambopata National Reserve and its buffer zone, in the South East Peru Region Madre de Dios, which is by far considered the biodiversity capital of Peru.

-The goal is to increase the coverage of the monitored area and improve the safety of the environment defenders so they can continue to fight on the front lines for a just world that values and conserves nature and improve monitoring, protection of the buffer area of the Tambopata National Reserve through the deployment of autonomous acoustic monitoring technology, use technology and leveraging big data to enable SPDA and the Local Environment Defenders to protect threatened rainforests in real-time, the Guardian is also picking up forensic evidence of illegal activity that can be used for submission as proof of incursions to the government and local authorities & support and improve collaboration amongst local communities, empower local partners, improve protection and law enforcement and improve safety of Environmental Defenders.
+The goal was to increase coverage of the monitored area, improve the safety of environmental defenders so they can continue to fight on the front lines for a just world that values and conserves nature, and improve monitoring.
+Protection of the buffer area of the Tambopata National Reserve through the deployment of autonomous acoustic monitoring technology, leveraging big data to enable SPDA and the Local Environment Defenders to protect threatened rainforests in real-time, was also part of that goal.
+The Guardian is also capturing forensic evidence of illegal activity that can be submitted to the government and local authorities as proof of incursions.
+In addition, it supports and strengthens collaboration among local communities, empowers local partners, improves protection and law enforcement, and enhances the safety of Environmental Defenders.

 Partners